Purpose of Reserves:

 Liquidity Risk

-The Company uses a Tally Prime /Edit Log ERP software as a primary accounting software for maintaining books of accounts , which has a feature of recording audit trail edit logs facility and that has been operative throughout the financial year for the transactions recorded in the software.
+The Company uses a Tally Prime Edit Log ERP software as a primary accounting software for maintaining books of accounts , which has a feature of recording audit trail edit logs facility and that has been operative throughout the financial year for the transactions recorded in the software and preserved by the company as per the statutory requirements for record retention.

 The Board of Directors at its meeting held on 21st February 2024 allotted 27,68,59,850 shares to the Equity Shareholders of the Company through Right issue at issue price of Rs.
 1.75 per equity Share (including a premium of Rs.
 0.75 per equity Share).